wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/initial_setup.md

 7. Click the `Save` button in the toolbar above the settings

 ## 2. Activating the order referrer
-An order referrer in Plentymarkets denotes the sales channel on which an order was generated.
+An order referrer in Plentymarkets identifies the sales channel on which an order was generated.
 To get the Plentymarkets system to properly import orders from the Wayfair API, the Wayfair order referrer must be activated:

 1. From the main Plentymarkets page, go to `Setup` >> `Orders` >> `Order referrer`.